colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 That’s the end of this story for now.
 I am currently back to training at full capacity, and my mental health is in a good spot.
 I have healed from that relationship and am beginning to find life balance between running and school.
 I have learned many lessons along the way and know that I have many more to learn.

+In this training cycle I have already run the 3 mile, 2 mile, 1 mile workout in splits of 14:43, 9:36, and 4:30.
+During the mile, I had a friend help on the last lap and managed to close in a 62.XX.
+That was a solid workout.
+I have also already run a 6 mile Threshold in 29:54.
+Finally, I have also run 16x200m in an average of 28.5.
+The steps may be small, but they will add up over time.

 My sights are set on a sub-30 minute 10K, sub-14 5k, and sub-4 minute mile.